Computing graph gonality is hard: Introduction

+In complex geometry, one attaches to a compact Riemann surface (equivalently, a complex algebraic curve) an invariant called gonality.
+This invariant measures `how far' a given Riemann surface $X$ is from the Riemann sphere $\widehat{\mathbf{C}}$; gonality is the minimal degree of a holomorphic map $X \rightarrow \widehat{\mathbf{C}}$.
+Alternatively, gonality can be defined as the minimal degree of a divisor of rank one.
+As we will now explain, both of these definitions can be transferred from Riemann surfaces to graphs, where, maybe somewhat surprisingly, the corresponding notions are no longer equivalent.

-In \cite{BN2007}, Baker and Norine developed a theory of divisors on finite graphs in which they uncovered many parallels between finite graphs and Riemann surfaces.
+\paragraph{Divisorial gonality} The first notion of gonality of graphs was introduced by Baker and Norine \cite{BN2007}, who developed a theory of divisors on finite graphs in which they uncovered many parallels between finite graphs and Riemann surfaces.
 In particular, they stated and proved a graph theoretical analogue of the classical Riemann-Roch theorem.
-See \cite{Baker2008, CornelissenGatoKool, HKN} for background on the interplay between divisors on graphs, curves and tropical curves.
+See \cite{Baker2008, CornelissenKatoKool, HKN} for background on the interplay between divisors on graphs, curves and tropical curves.